 Because there are multiple possible ways to obtain compensation and multiple possible defendants who can be held responsible for your construction injuries, you need to get legal advice as soon as possible after your construction accident.

 Injury Trial Lawyers, APC has been representing clients and helping them to obtain monetary compensation for all damages and losses for a long time, and we will continue to do so.
 We know how to negotiate with insurance companies as well as how to present a convincing case to a jury if your claim does not settle outside of court.

-Our San Diego construction accidents attorneys do not charge legal fees unless we obtain monetary compensation for your losses, and we offer free case evaluations to help you understand your legal rights.
+Our San Diego construction accident attorneys do not charge legal fees unless we obtain monetary compensation for your losses, and we offer free case evaluations to help you understand your legal rights.
 Contact our personal injury attorneys today and to learn how we can assist with your claim.